The Foundations of Norman Warrior Armor

 Leather: Cuir Bouilli and Rawhide

 Leather played an essential role both as a stand-alone armor material and as a component of metal armor systems.
 The most important form was cuir bouilli (literally “boiled leather”), which involved soaking raw leather in hot water or wax and then shaping it over a form.
 When dried, the leather became hard, dense, and resistant to cuts.
 Some Norman warriors wore cuir bouilli breastplates, shoulder guards, and vambraces, especially when iron was scarce or when the soldier was part of the less wealthy free peasantry or militia.
 Boiled leather could also be laminated—layered with glue between sheets—to approach the strength of thin iron while being lighter and quieter in movement.
+This laminated leather, sometimes called cuir bouilli laminates, could be formed into articulated joints that offered flexibility without sacrificing protection.

 Leather served as padding and strapping inside helmets and mail hauberks, preventing metal from chafing the skin and absorbing some impact.
 The shields of Norman infantry were often made of wood and covered with leather, the latter being glued or nailed over a frame of lime or poplar.
 This leather cover could be painted with heraldic designs and gave the shield added strength against splitting.
+The choice of leather was important: cowhide was the most common for cuir bouilli due to its thickness and durability, while calfskin was used for finer work.
+Goatskin was sometimes employed for lightweight applications such as gloves or liners.
+The tanning process itself was time-consuming, requiring weeks of soaking in tannin-rich solutions made from tree bark, and the quality of the tanning directly affected the leather’s resistance to rot and its ability to hold a shape.

 Textiles: The Hidden Layers

 Underneath the mail shirt or plate armor, Norman warriors wore a quilted garment known as a gambeson or aketon.
 This was typically made from linen or wool, stuffed with cotton, rags, or horsehair, and stitched with vertical or diamond patterns to keep the padding in place.
 The gambeson absorbed sweat, cushioned blows, and prevented the metal links from biting into the flesh of the wearer.
 It was so effective that some soldiers—especially archers and spearmen—wore only a thick gambeson as their primary armor.
 For the wealthy, silk undergarments were sometimes used as a first layer, partly for comfort and partly because silk’s tight weave made it harder for an arrow tip to perforate the skin before reaching the mail.
+Silk also had the advantage of being lighter and more breathable than linen, making it preferable for campaigns in hot climates such as Sicily or the Holy Land.

 Textiles also appeared in the form of surcoats, linen or wool garments worn over the armor to protect against rain, sun, and rust.
 By the mid-12th century, the surcoat had evolved into a heraldic garment, displaying the same devices as the shield.
 This helped in identifying friend from foe during the chaos of battle, especially when the helmet obstructed facial recognition.
+The surcoat also served a practical purpose in reducing heat absorption: a white or light-colored surcoat would reflect sunlight, keeping the knight cooler during summer campaigns.
+Some surcoats were padded themselves, offering an additional layer of protection against blunt force trauma.

 Techniques: The Armorer’s Craft